07740 877 544 [email protected]

 Commercial Street is often busy with traffic.
 As such, dirt and grime gather on shopfront surfaces.

-I advised Sheham to look after the signage by planning a cleaning schedule.
-Washing the letters (especially the edges) maintain their brilliance longer.
-Preventing dirt from permanently staining the gloss white finish.
+I advised Sheham to look after the signage by planning a cleaning schedule and washing the letters (especially the edges) to maintain their brilliance longer.
+The busy street traffic can eventually stain the signs’ gloss white finish.

 Returning the investment

 Two weeks later, I visited the practice to add opening hours and contact details to the entrance panes.
 Sheham and I spoke about his six months renovation journey.
 He was delighted with the window graphics and cut out letters.

 I was happy to learn that patients had already booked appointments before the practice was open.
 With no other marketing, the signs had grabbed the attention of passers-by.